Youngster Volpato fires Roma past 10-man Verona and into top four

 Issued on:

-Verona (Italy) (AFP) – Cristian Volpato shot Roma into the top four of Serie A on Monday with a late strike and assist in a 3-1 win at Verona which moved them above Lazio a week before the Rome derby.
+Verona (Italy) (AFP) – Cristian Volpato shot Roma into the top four of Serie A on Monday with a late strike and assist in a 3-1 win at Verona which moved his team above Lazio a week before the Rome derby.

 Jose Mourinho's team were level heading into the final two minutes at the Stadio Bentegodi but 18-year-old Volpato met Nemanja Matic's low cross with a perfect first time finish to put the away side ahead.

-And Australia-born Volpati then ensured Roma would take three points when he slid in Stephan El Shaarawy to net a third in stoppage-time with a perfect through ball.
+Australia-born Volpato then ensured Roma would take three points when he slid in Stephan El Shaarawy to net a third in stoppage-time with a perfect through ball.

+"The manager called me up, I hadn't even warmed up or anything.
+I'm really happy to have come, score and change the match," said a delighted Volpato after his first appearance of the campaign.

-Roma are a point ahead of Lazio and Inter Milan in fourth place, with the derby coming up on Sunday against their local rivals who will be without Ciro Immobile and suspended Sergej Milinkovic-Savic.
+Roma are a point ahead of Lazio and Inter Milan in fourth place, with the clash against their local rivals, who will be without Ciro Immobile and suspended Sergej Milinkovic-Savic, coming up on Sunday.

-Nicolo Zaniolo tapped Roma level in first-half stoppage time after Pawel Dawidowicz were sent off for the home side nine minutes before the break.
+Nicolo Zaniolo tapped Roma level in first-half stoppage time after Pawel Dawidowicz was sent off for the home side nine minutes before the break.

 © 2022 AFP